isa-ulisboa/Introduction-to-GEE-and-RS/README.md

   <summary>Google Code Editor and documentation</summary>

 In this tutorial we will focus on the **GEE code editor**, which just requires a browser and do not require installing any other software in the local machine.
-Scripts are written in *javascript* in the code editor and personnal data can either be stored in the user's Earth Engine account (up to 250 Mb) or in Google drive.
+Scripts are written in *javascript* in the code editor and personal data can either be stored in the user's Earth Engine account (up to 250 Mb) or in Google drive.

 The code editor is available at https://code.earthengine.google.com
 ![Alt text](https://developers.google.com/static/earth-engine/images/Code_editor_diagram.png "Code editor")